Hurricane Fern

-Hurricane Fern was the sixth named storm and fourth hurricane of the 1971 Atlantic hurricane season.
+Hurricane Fern was an erratic and damaging Category 1 hurricane which made landfall in southeastern Louisiana and Texas.
+Fern was the sixth named storm and fourth hurricane of the 1971 Atlantic hurricane season.
 It formed from a tropical wave which interacted with a large trough of low pressure to form Fern, as well as Hurricane Ginger, Tropical Storm Heidi, and a system later designated as Tropical Depression Sixteen, which moved into South Carolina.
 Fern crossed southeastern Louisiana as a tropical depression on September 4 before swinging back out over the Gulf of Mexico.
 Fern reached hurricane status on September 8, reaching a peak intensity of 90 mph (140 km/h) before making landfall near Freeport, Texas, two days later.